Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description mentions a prerequisite (Pro plan for per-domain filters) but does not explicitly state when to use this tool versus alternatives like update or delete.
-No exclusions or when-not guidance is provided.
+The description mentions a prerequisite (Pro plan for per-domain filters) and a behavioral trait (lowercase storage), but does not provide guidance on when to use this tool vs alternatives like whitelist vs blocklist, or contrast with other creation tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.